lorien/grab/docs2/source/grab_quickstart.rst

 There is no pastebin user with such credentials, we got response that contains message saying that.

+In last example we used `post` options to make POST request.
+If you pass dict to `post` option the Grab will applay `urllib.urlencode` to the data, if you pass just a string data then Grab will submit it without any modification.
+If you pass unicode-string of dict with unicode values then Grab will convert all unicode to byte strings.

 If you want to submit some form, you do not need manually build POST content.
 You can just download the page with that form, then fill only required fields and then submit the form.
 Grab will do all necessary stuff automatically.
 Let's try to log into github::

     >>> g = Grab()